atoder/vimsettings/README.md

         "checkJs": true,
          "moduleResolution": "node",
          "target": "es6",
+         "jsx": "react",

     },
 }
 ```

-Put this file into your project directory and add it to .gitignore if you want to
+Put this file into your project directory and add it to .gitignore
+or you can also put this file into parent directory

 ## Basic Ranger shortcuts